How to Create SOR-Aligned Lesson Plans for 2nd & 3rd Grade Using Your Students’ Favorite Books

 We use a structure/template when building the lesson materials so that we can follow the same framework for all of our lessons.
 Within that framework, we’ll make sure that our content changes to align with the book we are using.
 This lets us build effective, evidence-based lessons but we don’t have to reinvent the wheel every single time.

 If we already know what an effective cause-and-effect lesson should look like, we can use those same skills and strategies in our next lesson.
-We will just want to make sure that we are pulling in content from our next book.
+We will just want to make sure that we are pulling in content for our next book.

 Putting it all together -